 - Not ideal for intermediate and other advanced skaters

 Overall, the Bladerunner Advantage Pro XT recreational skate for adult women beginners is a decent pick.
-It fits true to size and offers enough support to untrained ankles.
+It fits great and offers enough support to untrained ankles.

-Also,this choice looks good and rolls safely fast.
-Plus, the price point is right where you want to be.
-Choose these blades if shopping for your first-ever inline skate, and have never rollerbladed.
+Also, this choice looks good and rolls safely fast.
+Plus, the price point is right where you want it to be.
+Choose these blades if shopping for your first-ever inline skate.

-My post on how to ride rollerblades can help you get on the rink and make those first crucial forward glides and backward swizzles.
+My post on how to ride rollerblades can help you get on the rink or skatepark and make those first crucial forward glides and backward swizzles.

-3. 5th Element Panther XT Men’s Recreational Inline Skates (Best Budget Men’s Beginner Blades)
+5. 5th Element Panther XT Men’s Recreational Inline Skates (Best Budget Men’s)

 The 5th Element Panther XT is a men’s budget recreational inline skate that beginners and intermediate skaters can consider.